NVIDIA-METROPOLIS/example-helm-charts/README.md

   ...
 ```

-A more detailed exmaple for dynamic config maps can be found in the nvidia-deepstream-public Helm chart sample.
+A more detailed example for dynamic config maps can be found in the nvidia-deepstream-public Helm chart sample.

 ### Ingress Path